cfpb/django-college-costs-comparison/README.md

 # Django College Cost Comparison Tool

+# :warning: THIS REPO IS DEPRECATED (April 2, 2021) :warning:

 **Description**:  This application allows potential students to compare financial aid offers.
 You can use the live version at https://www.consumerfinance.gov/paying-for-college/compare-financial-aid-and-college-cost/

 This is Javascript application, and the Django API that powers it.